126789t/poc_everyday/today.md

 # 2025-01-16
 ## CVE-2025-22964
- SQL Injection vulnerability in DDSN Net Pty Ltd (DDSN Interactive) DDSN Interactive cm3 Acora CMS 10.1.1 allows an attacker to execute arbitrary code via the table parameter.
+ DDSN Interactive cm3 Acora CMS version 10.1.1 has an unauthenticated time-based blind SQL Injection vulnerability caused by insufficient input sanitization and validation in the "table" parameter.
+This flaw allows attackers to inject malicious SQL queries by directly incorporating user-supplied input into database queries without proper escaping or validation.
+Exploiting this issue enables unauthorized access, manipulation of data, or exposure of sensitive information, posing significant risks to the integrity and confidentiality of the application.

 - [https://github.com/padayali-JD/CVE-2025-22964](https://github.com/padayali-JD/CVE-2025-22964) :
 ![starts](https://img.shields.io/github/stars/padayali-JD/CVE-2025-22964.svg)